US cases top 32,000 as New York governor estimates 40% to 80% of state will get coronavirus

 More supplies are on the way.

-The company 3M is now producing 35 million respirators a month, CEO Mike Roman wrote in a blog post Sunday.
+The company 3M is now producing 35 million respirators a month in the US and nearly 100 million globally, CEO Mike Roman wrote in a blog post Sunday.
 Health care workers will receive 90% of the production output, while the rest will go to other industries deemed critical to dealing with the coronavirus pandemic.

 Honeywell has also expanded its production of face masks, according to a news release Sunday.